 Transport

 No changes are proposed to the access to the site and there should be no significant impacts on the highway.
-New residential development should be car free but as the existing house has a (lawful) hardstanding there would be no objections to this being re-provided.
+New residential development should be car free.
+However, the replacement of an existing house for the existing occupiers would be able to include on-site car parking as existing.
 Cycle parking facilities in accordance with London Plan (2021) standards would be supported and so too would the provision of appropriately designed waste and recycling storage facilities.

+In order to ensure there are no adverse effects on the safety or free flow of the highway during the course of the construction it will be necessary for a Construction Management Plan to be submitted, approved and implemented.
+This would be required under a S.106 agreement which would be required to be completed prior to planning permission being granted.

 Sustainability